How do I form a corporation in Indiana?

 We’ll take you through each step of the corporation formation process in Indiana and offer advice on when to turn to a professional.

 To officially form a corporation in Indiana, you’ll be required to file your Articles of Incorporation with the state government.
 This will allow the state to recognize your corporation officially.
+But you have more steps to complete before and after.

 Follow the below 10 steps to form your new corporation in the Hoosier State:

-Step 1: Name Your Indiana Corporation
+Step 1: Name your Indiana corporation

 Selecting a name may be the most enjoyable part of the corporation formation process.
 Deciding on the right name can also be tough, though, so we recommend taking any ideas you have and putting them on a list.
 Take time to consider which names work best for your brand.
 It’s also important when complying with state law to ensure no words in your name are derogatory or offensive.
 Be sure to have at least three options before moving to the next step.

-Add a Corporation Designator
+Add a corporation designator

 You’ll need to add an official corporation designator to the end of your company name.
 This designator allows the Indiana government to quickly understand what type of business entity you are.
 Acceptable designators include: “Corporation,” “Limited,” “Company,” “Incorporated,” or any abbreviations of these four words.
 For instance, if you’ve chosen the name “Freedom Enterprises,” you’ll add a designator to make your official name “Freedom Enterprises, Inc.” or “Freedom Enterprises Company.”

-Make Sure the Name is Unique
+Make sure the name is unique

 When you’re ready, it’s time to make sure the names on your list are unique and not taken by another Indiana corporation.
 To do this, you’ll run a quick business name search online through the Indiana Secretary of State website.
 Run each name through the search to determine if it’s available.
 If more than one name is available, decide on the best fit for your company (you can even ask shareholders to vote on this step).

-Reserve Your Corporate Name
+Reserving Your Corporate Name

 If filing via mail, send your form to: